 Step 5: Secure Your Site

-One of the most important things you will need to double-check are your payment security processes.
+One of the most important things you will need to double-check is your payment security process.
 It’s important to get this step locked down as soon as possible to make sure all your transactions are protected.
-At a minimum, you want to meet the requirements outlined in the Payment Card Industry Data Security Standard (PCI DSS).
-This is known as the PCI standard.
+At a minimum, you want to meet the requirements outlined in the Payment Card Industry Data Security Standard (PCI DSS), also known as the PCI standard.

 There’s a higher risk associated with online payments because the card isn’t physically present for the purchase, which poses a greater risk of fraud.
 So banks and credit card companies charge higher processing fees to cover the risks associated with processing online payments.